Eve Systems

 Eve Systems GmbH (branded as Eve and formerly called Elgato Systems GmbH) is a German smart home and home automation producer founded on June 27, 2018.

 The brand originally existed as a line of smart home products manufactured by Elgato Systems, a company best known for a line of video-recording and gaming products.
 The Elgato brand and gaming division of the company was sold to Corsair in June 2018, while the main company was renamed to Eve Systems retaining the Eve brand of smart home devices.

+On June 12, 2023, ABB announced its acquisition of Eve Systems.

 History

 EyeTV

 Elgato Systems introduced the EyeTV brand in November 2002.

-The first device was a small USB-powered device that contained a cable tuner and hardware encoder in order to convert television video into an MPEG-1 format for watching on a computer.
-It also had coaxial and RCA plugs to connect it with a VCR or camcorder.
+The first device was a small USB-powered device that contained a cable tuner and hardware encoder in order to convert television video into an MPEG-1 format for watching on a computer. - it also had coaxial and RCA plugs to connect it with a VCR or camcorder.
 A 2002 article in Macworld said it was the "first step" in bridging computers and television, but at this point still had "some kinks".

 The next device was the EyeTV 200 released in 2004.
 The EyeTV 200 allowed for digital remote control and converted programing into MPEG-2.
 The same year, Elgato released the Eye Home media server.
 By 2005, several other EyeTV products had been introduced, such as the EyeTV for DTT, the EyeTV EZ and the EyeTV Wonder.

 In February 2016, Elgato sold EyeTV to Geniatech Europe GmbH, a wholly owned subsidiary of Shenzhen Geniatech Inc., Ltd.